 Spring

 Spring in this national park – particularly in the upper elevations – occurs at a much later date than in the surrounding landscape.
-Much of this national park will still be covered in snow during March through May.
-Paradise Inn will still be snowbound until its usual May opening date, and the road to Sunrise won’t even be open until sometime in July.
-Upper-elevation trails will still be blanketed in snow, but lower elevations such as the Longmire area will be snow-free but wet and rainy.
+March through mid July, much of the park (and its trails) will still be snow-blanketed.
+Paradise Inn usually does not open until May, and the road to Sunrise won’t even be open until early July.
+Upper-elevation trails are still snowbound, but lower elevations such as the Longmire area will be snow-free, although wet and rainy.
 It might be wise to bring along snowshoes or cross-country skis so you don’t find yourself “postholing” (sinking your legs into deep snow with each step) during your walk on the snow.
 Remember to pack warm clothing for those park forays, too.

 You will know it’s officially spring at Mount Rainier when you see the skunk cabbage in bloom, along with trillium and coltsfoot in late June.
 Throughout July and into early August, glacier lilies and avalanche lilies emerge with the melting snow.
 Varieties of paintbrush and lupine also start popping up in July, especially in the park’s Paradise and Sunrise areas.

-Other wildflowers such as beargrass, tiger lilies, penstemon, monkeyflower, spirea, and other varieties really gear up mid-July through early August.
+Speaking of wildflowers, other varieties such as beargrass, tiger lilies, penstemon, monkeyflower, spirea, really gear up mid-July through early August.

-There are three main ecological zones within the national park, each with different wildflowers blooming at certain times within these life zones:
+For those of you wildflower watchers, there are three main ecological zones within Mount Rainier National Park, each with different wildflowers blooming at certain times within these life zones:

 - Forest zone (1,700 – 5,000 feet / 518.16 – 1,524 meters) – white flowers, yellow/orange flowers, red/pink flowers